MyNameIsOka/plot_btc_data/README.md

 # CSV Viewer and Analyzer

-This project is a simple tool for visualizing and analyzing BTC data in CSV format.
-Built with PySide6 and Matplotlib, it offers a graphical user interface (GUI) for opening CSV files, displaying closing prices over time, and analyzing average percentage changes by weekdays.
+This project is a comprehensive tool for visualizing and analyzing BTC data in CSV format.
+Built with PySide6 and Matplotlib, it offers a graphical user interface (GUI) for opening CSV files, displaying closing prices over time, analyzing average percentage changes by weekdays, and viewing a heatmap of average percentage changes per day.

 ## Features